AP Films

-AP Films or APF, later becoming Century 21 Productions, was a British independent film production company of the 1950s until the early 1970s.
+AP Films or APF (renamed Century 21 Productions in 1966) was a British independent film production company of the 1950s until the early 1970s.
 The company became internationally known for its imaginative children's action-adventure marionette television series – most significantly Thunderbirds – produced for British ITV network companies Associated-Rediffusion, Granada, ABC and ATV.
 At its height, the company employed more than 200 staff.